 While wheelbarrows and garden carts perform basically the same functions, they each have their pros and cons.
 Ultimately, the choice of wheelbarrow or garden cart is up to the user.
 Many gardeners find they have need of both.

-- Garden carts have flat bottoms and straight sides.
+Garden carts have flat bottoms and straight sides.
 Garden carts are designed to be pulled, with two or more, often large, wheels.
 They are more stable than wheelbarrows and generally can handle larger loads, but can also be more difficult to maneuver on non-smooth surfaces.

-- Larger carts are well suited to heavy loads and bulky cargo, such as stones, firewood and those heavy cement garden ornaments.
+Larger carts are well suited to heavy loads and bulky cargo, such as stones, firewood, and those heavy cement garden ornaments.
 There are also some very useful, smaller garden carts that come in handy for toting tools and flats of plants.
 The smaller garden carts often come with a cover, so they can do double duty as a place to sit down.

 Once you gain some experience about the types of garden chores you need a wheelbarrow or garden cart for, you can run through the following considerations, check off the features that appeal to you and make a decision of what would work best for you in your garden.